RuhlMirko/RuhlMirko/README.md

 ### Mini vacation
 these next few days I will do commits in this file since i don't have access to a computer that i can use to make some code

+Today I almost forgot to make another commit.
+I should buy a laptop or something to bring while traveling.